chrisman/how-to-bootcamp/how_to_bootcamp.md

 ## CSS

 Naming things is hard.
-Pick a CSS methodology like [BEM](https://css-tricks.com/bem-101/) and try it out.
-It will help you think about your project a little more modularly.
+Pick a CSS methodology like [BEM] or [Suit] and try it out.
+It will at least give you a different vocabulary with which to think about and organize your project.

 Other resources: